 - After you saved the rule in the step above, you will be in the rule overview.
 Here you can clone the first rule from above by clicking the clone button under Actions.
 (In case that you already left this view, you can reach it again by searching for Network Interface and Switch Port Discovery.)

 - You only need to modify the host tags condition to use Description instead of use Alias.
 Under Appearance of network interface you need to choose Use Description as well.
 The rest can stay the same.

 - Save the rule.

 Step 3: Monitoring your Access Ports

-I strongly recommend including the access ports into your monitoring.
+I strongly recommend including the access ports into your network monitoring.
 However, ignore State and Speed changes on your access ports, and only monitor the Error rate.
 That way you will not receive any notifications from your monitoring, if someone turns off their computer.
 But you will still get informed, in case there are errors on a port.
 That can be an indicator for a broken cable or another issue and you should have a look into it.